Woman throws chair from high-rise balcony

 Video

-Toronto Police say they have identified the woman and are asking her to surrender.
+Toronto Police say they have identified the woman who threw a chair from a high-rise balcony on to a highway.

 -